Soviet Baltic Sea submarine campaign in 1941: Minelaying Operations

 On early November, was likely lost the Soviet submarine Kalev off Hanko, due mines.

 On 14 November, Soviet submarine L-2 struck three different mines before sinking off Keri island.
 3 survivors.
 The boat was departing to lay mines in Danzig Bay.

 Outcome

-In the end, the Soviet offensive submarine operations in 1941 failed to achieve a significant success (like other navy's operations) and reason seems to be early poor command and organization, in addition to losses due to mines: the rapid ground advance of the Germans surprised the Soviets and further hampered the naval operations with the loss of harbors.
+In the end, the Soviet offensive submarine operations in 1941 failed to achieve a significant success (like other naval operations) apparently due to early poor command and organization, in addition to losses due to mines: the rapid ground advance of the Germans surprised the Soviets and further hampered naval operations with the loss of harbors.

 Another problem for Soviet submarines was operating in shallow waters, making little room for depth maneuvers in addition to the risk of mines and air attack.
 The German ground advance forced all the Soviet vessels operating from Tallinn to retreat as part of the bloody Soviet evacuation of Tallinn, among the vessels lost there were the submarines S-5 and ShCh-301.